nhallsny/faraday-rescue/reference/design/README.md

 To achieve charge cable wake (2), the BQ chip is placed into DEEPSLEEP.
 If a charger is connected (logic level voltage on CD pin), the BQ chip exists DEEPSLEEP and switches to NORMAL.
 The ALERT output from the BQ chip is configured to only go high when an ADC measurement is ready - this pin goes high a few 10s of milliseconds after the chip boots and is used as a wake interrupt for the STM32.

 The corrolary of wake is sleep.
 The STM32, after a few minutes of inactivity or a user requests the off state, configures the BQ chip for DEEPSLEEP, sets the appropriate interrupts, then enters STOP mode.
 STOP mode is used because the other STM32 power modes do not support active-low wake interrupts.

+The RS485 chip is put into sleep mode by setting RE high and DE low.

 [Insert diagram]
 ![image](https://github.com/user-attachments/assets/34afd942-469b-46e9-9bf7-b9f8c9d57aac)